-Cash used in investing activities in the fiscal periods ended January 29, 2011, January 30, 2010 and January 31, 2009 totaled \$10.9 million, \$9.6 million and \$13.8 million, respectively.
-Gross capital expenditures used \$10.5 million, \$9.6 million and \$13.7 million during Fiscal 2011, Fiscal 2010 and Fiscal 2009, respectively.
+Cash used in investing activities in the fiscal periods ended January 28, 2012, January 29, 2011 and January 30, 2010 totaled \$13.4 million, \$10.9 million and \$9.6 million, respectively.
+Gross capital expenditures used \$13.0 million, \$10.5 million and \$9.6 million during Fiscal 2012, Fiscal 2011 and Fiscal 2010, respectively.

-We use cash in investing activities to build new stores and remodel or relocate existing stores.
+We use cash in investing activities to build new stores and remodel, expand or relocate existing stores.
+We opened 52 new stores and relocated, expanded and/or remodeled 18 existing stores during Fiscal 2012.
+We opened 45 new stores and relocated, expanded and/or remodeled 17 existing stores during Fiscal 2011.
+We opened 42 new stores and relocated, expanded and/or remodeled 21 existing stores during Fiscal 2010.
 Furthermore, net cash used in investing activities includes purchases of information technology assets and expenditures for our distribution facility and corporate headquarters.